huiqinli/DAT505-GitHub/Huiqin Li-DAT505-Assignment/Noise/Noise/README.md

   document.addEventListener( 'mousemove', onDocumentMouseMove, false );
   -----------------------------------------------------------------------------------
-  `this part is responsible for the building of a planetary system, including a planet and the surrounding asteriods, along with small particles in the background`
+  `this part is responsible for the building of a planetary system, including a planet and the surrounding asteriods, as well as small particles in the background`

   var geometry = new THREE.IcosahedronGeometry(100, 3);